Bahnschrift font family

 Figure: Example of Bahnschrift’s pre-set styles within the width / weight axis space.

 For those applications which do fully support variable fonts, Bahnschrift becomes a virtual playground of weight and width.
 Find the SemiBold is too light?
-Making it a little darker.
+Make it a little darker.
 Text slightly too wide for the text block?
 Make it a little narrower.
 With Bahnschrift’s powerful variation technology, you can fully customize the design to create exactly the style you need.

 Figure: Pick the perfect version of Bahnschrift for your project.